 We continue the simulations until $t_{\rm ps} = 500\,$yr.
 The amplified ``seed'' magnetic field increases the amplification rate according to the induction equation, $\partial B / \partial t = \nabla \times (\bm{v} \times \bm{B})$, in which the amplified seed field $\bm{B}$ contributes to further increase of the magnetic field.
 As a result, the amplified region of the magnetic field strength extends outwards due to the orbital motion of protostars and the rotation of accreting gas (Figures~\ref{f4}(c) and \ref{f5}).

+To clarify the importance of the magnetic field, we plot the plasma beta (ratio of thermal to magnetic pressure) in Figures~\ref{f4}(d)-(f) and \ref{f6}.
+Figure~\ref{f6} shows that the plasma beta on the equatorial plane is $\sim\!10^2-10^3$ around the center, indicating that the magnetic pressure is $\sim\!0.1-1\%$ of the thermal pressure (see also Figures~\ref{f4}d-f).
+Although the magnetic pressure is lower than the thermal pressure, it can affect the gas dynamics.

 The magnetic effects in the magnetized model enhance the ``supercompetitive accretion'' more than in the unmagnetized model.
-The the angular momentum transfer from the accreting gas increases the mass accretion rate and promotes fragmentation.
+The angular momentum transfer from the accreting gas increases the mass accretion rate and promotes fragmentation.
 Then, the transfer of the orbital angular momentum of the number of protostars facilitates the coalescence of low-mass protostars to the primary one.
 The more protostars form, the more the rotational motion amplifies the local magnetic field.
-Thus, the magnetic effects have positive feedback for the growth of a SMS in this case.
+Thus, the magnetic effects positively affect the growth of an SMS in this case.

-Figure~\ref{f6}(b) compares the time evolution of the primary protostellar mass between the magnetized (Z4B12; red solid line) and unmagnetized (Z4B00; red dashed line) models.
-The early mass growth histories until $t_{\rm ps}\sim240\,$yr are almost identical.
+Figure~\ref{f7}(b) compares the time evolution of the primary protostellar mass between the magnetized (Z4B12; red solid line) and unmagnetized (Z4B00; red dashed line) models.
+The early mass growth histories are almost identical until $t_{\rm ps}\sim240\,$yr.
 After the epoch, the mass growth accelerates for the magnetized model compared with the unmagnetized one.
-In the magnetized model, the mass of the primary star suddenly rises due to the runaway coalescence of almost all low-mass protostars (Figure~\ref{f6}(c)) at $t_{\rm ps}\sim400\,$yr.
+In the magnetized model, the mass of the primary star suddenly rises due to the runaway coalescence of almost all low-mass protostars (Figure~\ref{f7}(c)) at $t_{\rm ps}\sim400\,$yr.
 After that, the number of protostars increases to $N_{\rm core}\sim50$ due to the high mass accretion rate.
 The intermittent fragmentation and coalescence allow the primary star to gain mass more efficiently.